-We understand 12 weeks is long time to go without getting outside and that'll be difficult, particularly if you're living on your own.
-We can help you with your wellbeing, offer money advice and access to financial and housing support if you need it.
-Phone our shielding support line on 0141 577 3093 for more information.
+It's important to stay mentally and physically active during this time.
+We can help you with your wellbeing, offer practical advice and access to financial and housing support if you need it.
+Our shielding support line remains open.
+Phone us on 0141 577 3093 for more information.

 The first Covid-19 vaccines are becoming available now and vaccinations for the most at risk groups have begun.

 Vaccination helps you build immunity to the virus, so your body will stop the infection more easily.
 This can reduce your risk of becoming infected with Covid-19 or make your symptoms milder.
 After you get the vaccine you will still need to follow the latest government advice on physical distancing.

 NHS Scotland strongly recommends you get your Covid-19 vaccine as soon as it is offered to you.

 The Scottish Government is running a text-message service for people who are shielding to keep in touch with you and send the latest info direct to your phone.
 Even if you don't need any support we would encourage you to sign up.
 All you need to do is text 07860 064 525 with your CHI number.
 This is the 10 digit number at the top of your shielding letter from the Chief Medical Officer.